 The word docent is derived from the Latin word docere, meaning ‘to teach’.
-Docents lead groups of patrons on tours of the museum’s permanent collection and special exhibits.
+Docents lead groups of patrons on tours of the museum’s permanent collection and special exhibitions.
 You do not need an art background to be a docent.
 Class content consists of learning about the Appleton’s collection, relevant art history, and touring techniques and tips.
 Upon conclusion of training Docents attend monthly meetings on the first Tuesday of every month.
 During the meeting tours are assigned, information is disseminated, and up-to-date education offerings are presented .
 A volunteer application is required to attend the classes.

 FAMILIES AND CHILDREN PROGRAMS

 On the First Saturday of every month, children enjoy creative hands-on art programs with instruction from 1 to 3 p.m.
 Free for members and included in admission for nonmembers.

 Scavenger Hunt at the Appleton Museum

 Throughout the year, pick up a Scavenger Hunt kit at the reception desk and search through the galleries for answers to questions about the museum’s art collections.
 Bring your completed kit back to the reception desk and receive a prize!
 This program is open to all ages.

 School Groups: Educational Tours